Numigi/aeroo_reports/README.md

 ### Force a number format

-Both format_decimal and format_currency functions accept an optional `format` parameter.
+Both format_decimal and format_currency functions accept an optional `amount_format` parameter.

 This parameter accepts a number format using the variables documented on the babel website: